HugoHoang/Freedere/README.md

 # Memory Leak Resolution Tool
+Note: This code was not designed to be production-level code.
+Rather, it was developed to explore the posibilities of memory leak resolution suggestion in an educational context.
+Expect slight spaghetti.

 ## Overview
 This tool was developed as part of a Bachelor thesis.
 It is designed to streamline the process of fixing memory leaks in C++ source code.
 It targets educational contexts, aiding both educators and students.
 The tool extends beyond leak detection, offering suggestions for where memory should be deallocated in the source code.